© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Greenside lead mines, ore works and smelt mill is a scheduled monument protected by Historic England under reference 1015654.
 View the official record →

-Greenside lead mines, ore works and smelt mill is a complex of industrial monuments located in Westmorland that represents the lead extraction and processing industry of the Lake District.
+Greenside lead mines, ore works and smelt mill is a complex of extractive and processing sites located in Westmorland that represents the industrial heritage of lead mining in the English Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015654.

 Greenside lead mines, ore works and smelt mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015654.